-Our revenue recognition policies require management to make significant estimates.
-Management analyzes various factors, including a review of specific transactions, historical experience, creditworthiness of customers and current market and economic conditions.
-Changes in judgments based upon these factors could impact the timing and amount of revenue and cost recognized and thus affects our results of operations and financial condition.
-The significant estimates and judgments relate to:
+Our revenue recognition policy requires management to make significant estimates.
+Management analyzes various factors, including an evaluation of specific transactions, historical experience, creditworthiness of customers and current market and economic conditions.
+Changes in judgments based upon these factors may affect the timing and amount of revenues and expenses recognized and, consequently, the results of operations and financial condition.
+Significant estimates and judgments relate to:

-- The assessment whether a performance obligation is distinct in a bundled sales transactions; - Estimates of the variable considerations and the assessment of the revenue constraint limitation; - Estimates of the stand-alone selling prices for each distinct performance obligation; and - The stage of completion of our customized development of software components for customers when revenue is satisfied over time.
+- Assessing whether a performance obligation is distinct in a bundled sales transactions; - Estimation of the variable considerations and the revenue constraint; - Estimation of stand-alone selling prices for each distinct performance obligation; and - The stage of completion of our custom development of software components for customers when revenues are satisfied over time.

-The Group is making significant judgments when performing the assessment of whether a performance obligation is distinct from the other performance obligations in a contract, i.e. whether the good or service has a benefit for the customer in its own or together with readily available resource and/or whether the good or service is highly interrelated or a significant input with another good or service delivered, or whether it significantly modifies or customizes another good or service.
-The relevant judgments include the following:
+The Group makes significant judgments when performing the assessment of whether a performance obligation is distinct from the other performance obligations in a contract, i.e. whether the good or service has a benefit to the customer in its own or together with readily available resources and/or whether the good or service is highly interrelated or constitutes a significant input with another good or service provided, or whether it significantly modifies or tailors another good or service.
+The relevant assessments include but are not limited to the following:

-- Whether the software license is distinct from the 3D printed guides in most cases with contracts with collaboration partners in the Materialise Medical segment, the software licenses is combined with the manufacturing of the 3D printed guides as the software license has no benefit for the customer without the manufacturing services. - Whether the development services are distinct from other performance obligations in most cases, those performance obligations are distinct however for one contract with a collaboration partner in the Materialise Medical segment, the software license is combined with the license and the 3D printed guides as one "distinct" performance obligation.
+- Whether the software license is distinct from the 3D printed guides in most cases with contracts with collaborative partners in the Materialise Medical segment, the software licenses are combined with the manufacturing of the 3D printed guides, as the software license has no benefit to the customer without the manufacturing services. - Whether the development services are distinct from other performance obligations in most cases these performance obligations are distinct but for certain contracts, the software license may be combined with the license and the 3D printed guides as one distinct performance obligation.

-For the stand-alone selling prices, the Group is using prices from price list or historical prices for similar transactions.
-However, in certain cases, such information is not immediately available and in such cases, the Group estimates the stand-alone selling price by using a cost-plus or another estimate.
-In addition, for certain performance obligations such as development services, stand-alone selling prices also require an estimate of the time to complete the development.
+For stand-alone selling prices, the Group uses prices from price lists or historical prices for similar transactions.
+However, in certain cases such information is not readily available and in those cases the Group estimates the stand-alone selling price based on a cost plus mark-up or other estimate.
+In addition, for certain performance obligations such as development services, the stand-alone selling prices also require an estimate of the time required to complete the development.
+If the Group determines that the stand-alone selling price of one or more goods or services in a multiple element arrangement is highly variable or uncertain, the Group estimates the stand-alone selling price with reference to the total transaction price less the sum of the observable stand-alone selling prices of other goods or services promised in the contract.